vboyev-MSFT/defender-docs/CloudAppSecurityDocs/saas-security-initiative.md

 ## Additional Information

 - Each metric includes a list of associated app connectors, encouraging organizations to enable more connectors for enhanced visibility.
 If you're interested in recommendations for specific applications, navigate to the **Security Recommendations** tab and filter by the relevant application.
-- To learn more about Exposure Management initiatives visit [here](../exposure-management/initiatives.md).
+- To learn more about Exposure Management initiatives, see [Review security initiatives](/security-exposure-management/initiatives).